Leadership in Nursing Systems, MSN

 3 Semester Credit Hours (3 Lecture Hours)

-An introduction to the application of computers in nursing.
-Focuses on concepts and terminology related to computer technology, information management and their use in nursing leadership, nursing education, nursing practice, and nursing research.
-Designed for graduate students.
-This course is delivered through online technology.
+An introduction to nursing informatics.
+Focuses on the concepts and terminology related to nursing informatics in the broader perspective of health informatics including their use in nursing administration, nursing education, nursing practice, and nursing research.
+This course is designed for graduate students.

 NURS 5341 Wellness and Health Promotion